playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

     </tr>
     <tr>
         <td>Exit Time</td>
         <td>If provided, this transition will only be active for the exact frame during which the source states progress passes the time specified.
-Given as a normalized value of the source states duration.
+Given as a normalized value of the source state's duration.
 Values less than 1 will be checked every animation loop.</td>
     </tr>
     <tr>
         <td>Offset</td>